area9innovation/flow9/tools/flow9/readme.md

 - Do prolog-style search when all possible unifications and subtypes have completed

+- subtype and unify should have a way to telling if they were postponed so resolution knows how to handle it

 TODO:
 - Review postpones, and see if we can resolve some of those:
   - Implement unification of super against overload: